MicrosoftDocs/xamarin-docs/docs/essentials/includes/ios-PresentationSourceBounds.md

 }
 ```

-This can then be used when calling `RequstAsync`:
+This can then be used when calling `RequestAsync`:

 ```csharp
 public Command<Xamarin.Forms.View> ShareCommand { get; } = new Command<Xamarin.Forms.View>(Share);